OkieOth/yacg/README.md

 ```

 # Some Last Words
 This project is a spare time project - with all its pros and cons.
-The development of
-project this project is done under a Linux OS, so I have no clue how it is working
-on Windows machines.
+The development of this project is done under a Linux OS, so I have no clue how it is working on Windows machines.